 Tier 2 Resolution Plan (Patent)

-Tier 2 Resolution is designed for more complex disputes requiring a more involved proceeding, but still provides an affordable and efficient resolution process.
+Tier 2 Resolution is designed for more complex disputes requiring a more involved proceeding than Tier 1, but still provides an affordable and efficient resolution process.

 Brief Overview of the Tier 2 Resolution Plan:

 Cost = $10,000 per party to initiate proceeding, winner gets half ($5000) back

 Scope = 1 patent claim, 1 accused product, non-infringement and invalidity defenses